Sagexion Announces Launch With First Two Games: Meme Party And Ludo Sax

+(MENAFN- GlobeNewsWire - Nasdaq) Sagexion integrates blockchain with decentralized virtual environments that provide ownership for the target users with assets.

-(MENAFN- Zex PR Wire) Maracaibo, Venezuela, 23rd September 2024, ZEX PR WIRE , Sagexion has just announced its latest token launch, rounding up two new games that are ready for its community.“Meme Party” and“Ludo Sax” are two innovative games that are already live, with challenging and rewarding gameplay.
+Maracaibo, Venezuela, Sept.
+23, 2024 (GLOBE NEWSWIRE) -- Sagexion has just announced its latest token launch, rounding up two new games that are ready for its community.
+"Meme Party" and "Ludo Sax" are two innovative games that are already live, with challenging and rewarding gameplay.

 The project features play-to-earn (P2E) mechanics, staking options, and more.
 With a well-designed token utility and allocation, the project's upcoming fair launch is attracting many Web3 fans.